CaelanMacArthur/Automation/AutomatingHoneytokenTesting/README.md

 ###### Solution

-* Creating a google voice number and using [pygooglevoice](https://pypi.org/project/pygooglevoice/) library to sign in and get the OAuth authentication code.
+* Creating a twilio number and using [twilio](https://www.twilio.com/) library to sign in and get the OAuth authentication code.

 ###### Problem
 *  Selenium is getting stopped by reCaptcha.